King Felipe and Queen Letizia arrived in San Antonio on Saturday evening after a successful visit to New Orleans.

-The Extremaduran urban artist, Daniel Muñoz, illustrates a mural in the facade in the context of a series of municipal initiatives aimed at recovering and regenerating the public spaces of the city neighborhood.
+The Extremaduran urban artist, Daniel Muñoz, illustrates a mural in the facade in the context of a series of municipal initiatives aimed at recovering and regenerating the public spaces of the city neighbourhood.

-At noon, Don Felipe and Doña Letizia opened the exhibition “DesigningAmerica: Spain’s Imprint in the U.S.” at the Bexar County Courthouse.
+At noon, Felipe and Letizia opened the exhibition “DesigningAmerica: Spain’s Imprint in the U.S.” at the Bexar County Courthouse.

 The exhibition was sponsored by the Spain-United States Council Foundation, where upon arrival at the Plaza Felipe and Letizia received a representation of the Grenadiers and Ladies of Gálvez.

 The Royal Couple during the tour of the exhibition.
 After the tour of the exhibition, the Spanish royals attended a reception with the mayors of the towns of the County, judicial authorities and a representation of the members of the House of Spain and Spanish residents.